Projects

 Non-ending

 In support of capital construction projects, ITS designs, reviews, inspects, and installs communication infrastructure and systems.
-For fiscal year 2023-2028, there are 13 capital construction projects worth over $1.032 billion (inclusive of projects such as the Energy Discovery Building, Library Storage Facility Phase IV, MER Cleanroom Expansions, and Campus Infrastructure Upgrades Program) on the UT System Capital Improvement Program (total project costs >$10M) for the UT Austin campus.
-At any given time, there are approximately forty additional active smaller projects (Campus Construction, ITS, or direct customer engagements).
+For fiscal year 2025-2030, there are 10 capital construction projects worth over $1.5 billion (inclusive of projects such as the Energy Discovery Building, Library Storage Facility Phase IV, Undergraduate School of Business Building, and Bellmont Hall renovations) on the UT System Capital Improvement Program (total project costs >$10M) for the UT Austin campus.
+At any given time, there are approximately forty additional active smaller projects (Planning Design & Construction, ITS, or direct customer engagements).
 The value provided to the university is connectivity to educate, research, and conduct university business in those new spaces (e.g., wireless/wired Internet access).

 • End Date: